gregurco/jobeet-tutorial/docs/days/day-8.md

 ## Delete Job Action

-User, who created a job offer should be able to delete it.
+User, who created a job offer should also be able to delete it.
 Create a method that will build a form with delete functionality:

 ```php
 // ...